Nicolas Adames: Work

 As pro-vicar, Adames had seen it as his goal to promote a real religiosity through popular missions.
 For this reason, he called the Redemptorists to Luxembourg in 1849, who settled around the Saint-Alphonse Church.

 Although he had not yet been consecrated a bishop, he received permission in 1859 to administer the sacrament of confirmation.
 In 4 years, he confirmed around 57,000 people on his many parish visits.
 This created a strong awareness of the church amongst the population.
 He was also not afraid to officially condemn the reading and spreading of anti-clerical texts.

 For the second centenary of the election of Mary the Comforter in 1866 the shrine image was ceremonially crowned, at the wish of the Pope, by Cardinal Karl von Reisach and 7 other bishops on 2 July 1866.
-The Virgin Mary octave was thus strengthened.
+The Muttergottesoktav or Virgin Mary octave was thus strengthened.

 Nicolas Adames took an oath in case Luxembourg remained unharmed in the Franco-Prussian War of 1870 and retained its internationally recognised neutrality.
 He had pledged to build a chapel to the Virgin Mary with his own money in front of the former city walls on the Glacis.
 On 8 September 1885, the Glacis chapel was consecrated by his successor, Bishop Koppes.

 He showed his loyalty to the Pope in defending papal infallibility at the First Vatican Council.

 Elements of Adames's administration of his new bishopric still exist today, such as the Kirchlicher Anzeiger für die Diözese Luxemburg.